rahulbhamare/DaasAssessmentTool/Readme.md

 # DaasAssessmentTool

-This is Readiness tool to assess system environment for installing Daas, TPM , TA client etc.
+This is Readiness tool to assess system environment for installing Daas, TPM , AirWatch, TA client etc.
 It is used to,

 	       - Verify network connectivity using C# native Http classes